Reviews You Can Rely On

 We researched more than 50 of the best CO2 and air quality meters available today before buying the 8 best for hands-on testing.
 We compared the readings of each model to professional-grade CO2 and air quality meters in multiple different settings to verify their accuracy.
 We also used each meter for multiple weeks to see how easily they could keep track of long-term air quality trends.
 Whether you're looking to monitor the CO2 levels in your home to ensure you have proper ventilation or want to verify that your new air purifier is making a difference, we can help you find a great air quality meter.

 Indoor comfort starts with air quality.
-That's why our expert reviews cover everything from the best air conditioners, best humidifiers, and our favorite space heaters to the best air purifiers, best fans, and top-rated thermostats to help you find what you need to control the comfort level of your home.
+That's why our expert reviews cover everything from air conditioners, humidifiers, and our favorite space heaters to air purifiers, fans, and top-rated thermostats to help you find what you need to control the comfort level of your home.
 Check out our review of the top-rated surge protector to keep your pricey electronics safe from power surges.

 Editor's Note: This review was updated on July 14, 2023, to remove a discontinued product from our lineup.